billybierlein/NXT-Wound-Care/replit.md

 ## Recent Changes (July 15, 2025)

-✓ Added conditional custom insurance input field when "Other" is selected ✓ Enhanced forms to dynamically show/hide custom insurance text input ✓ Updated validation to require custom insurance specification when "Other" selected ✓ Modified lead display and CSV export to show custom insurance names ✓ Added database field for custom insurance storage with proper schema migration ✓ Added Medicare Advantage insurance options to dropdown menus:
+✓ Completed comprehensive terminology change from "leads" to "patients" throughout entire application ✓ Updated database schema: renamed 'leads' table to 'patients' and all schema types ✓ Modified all API endpoints from /api/leads to /api/patients (including CSV export) ✓ Updated all frontend components, forms, and navigation to use patient terminology ✓ Changed application title from "WoundCare Lead Manager" to "WoundCare Patient Manager" ✓ Updated all user-facing text, form labels, and button text to reflect patient management ✓ Modified routing from /add-lead to /add-patient and /manage-leads to /manage-patients ✓ Updated storage interface and database operations to use patient terminology ✓ Enhanced form validation and error messages to use consistent patient language ✓ Added conditional custom insurance input field when "Other" is selected ✓ Enhanced forms to dynamically show/hide custom insurance text input ✓ Updated validation to require custom insurance specification when "Other" selected ✓ Modified patient display and CSV export to show custom insurance names ✓ Added database field for custom insurance storage with proper schema migration ✓ Added Medicare Advantage insurance options to dropdown menus:
   - UnitedHealthcare Medicare Advantage